nebgnahz/cv-rs/README.md

 All possible features are listed below:
 - `cuda` - for CUDA support, requires installed CUDA
+- `text` - for text recognition support.
+Requires building from sources, is not included in most package managers by default, e.g. in brew
-- `tesseract` - for Tesseract OCR support, requires installed Tesseract
+- `tesseract` - for Tesseract OCR support, requires installed Tesseract and enabled `text` feature

 ### Windows